 from pymemri.data.schema import * from pymemri.pod.client import * class Dog(Item): def __init__(self, name, age, id=None, deleted=None): super().__init__(id=id, deleted=deleted) self.name = name self.age = age @classmethod def from_json(cls, json): id = json.get("id", None) name = json.get("name", None) age = json.get("age", None) return cls(id=id,name=name,age=age) client = PodClient() example_dog = Dog("max", 2) client.add_to_schema(example_dog) dog = Dog("bob", 3) client.create(dog)

 After installation, users can use the plugin CLI to manually run a plugin.
-For more information, see
+For more information on how to build a plugin, see

 The Python integrators are written in nbdev (video).
 With nbdev, it is encouraged to write code in

 Jupyter Notebooks.
 Nbdev syncs all the notebooks in

 /pymemri.
 Tests are written side by side with the code in the notebooks, and documentation is automatically generated from the code and markdown in the notebooks and exported into the

 /docs folder.
 Check out the nbdev quickstart for an introduction, watch the video linked above, or see the nbdev documentation for a all functionalities and tutorials.